The Lighting Patch Editor

 Home.
 Set the home position for the parameter.
 For dimmers, that's usually 0%, meaning off.
 For irises it's typically 100%, meaning open.
 For moving mirrors it can often be 50%, meaning center.

 Save to library.
 If the definition does not exist in QLab's global Light Library, you can click here to add it.
+Saving a definition to the global Light Library allows that definition to be used in any workspace.

 Update from library.
 If the definition in the workspace has the same name as a definition in the global Light Library, but different parameters, you can click here to update the workspace's definition to match the global one.